Post-Merger Integrations (PMI): Synergy Capture and Cultural Integration

 The Need for a Balanced Approach to Post-Merger IntegrationsIn order to be successful, post-merger integrations need to focus on a balanced set of priorities – from hard-core synergies to the practical combining of two different corporate cultures.
 This "hard-soft" approach is critical in order to reduce acquisition risk.
 Failed acquisitions or mergers are typically explained by a lack of integration focus – with weak attention to organization and cultural issues as the most fundamental causes of failure.
 Why?

 Synergy Capture vs. Cultural IntegrationSynergy capture is an obvious focus area (but not a very challenging one to solve), requiring mostly an analytical skill-set.
-It is more difficult to handle the increased intricate issues related to organizational resistance and "us vs. them" attitudes.
-Consequently, the usual tendency is to under-prioritize these areas when compared to synergy projects.
-But a balancing act is critical.
+It is more difficult to handle the increased intricate issues related to organizational resistance and "us vs. them" attitudes; which are skill areas quite different from the "hard core finance" attitude found in many M&A project teams.

 The following illistration is taken from White Paper #1 which introduces 10 steps to a succesful post-merger integration project.